[7/27/2018 Update: The 42 Beautiful Things Project Reboot!

 - MUST be anonymous.
-No full names (yours or others), return address, or other personally identifying information are to be included.
+You may include your first name, but no full names (yours or others), return address, or other personally identifying information are to be included.
 Without anonymity, I cannot share your beautiful thing.

 - In sending a Beautiful Thing to P.O.
-Box 42, you are granting permission for public sharing via photograph form on social media, including The 42 Beautiful Things Project Facebook page, Instagram, and blog, and for sharing in live events and public exhibitions.
-This project might also evolve into an online or print book.
-As such, please be aware of any copyright restrictions and send only objects that are not copy protected.
+Box 42, you are granting permission for public sharing via photograph form on social media, including The 42 Beautiful Things Project Facebook page, Instagram and blog, and for sharing in live events and public exhibitions.
+As this project might also evolve into an online or print book, please be aware of any copyright restrictions and send only objects that are not copy protected.

 - Open to all ages.